fplu/almost_a_crypto/README.md

     - the merkle tree
     - the coinbase user
-    - numerous checks to validate blocks and transactions These projects totally ignore the network part of crypto-currencies and the different types of nodes that can be part of it.
+    - numerous checks to validate blocks and transactions
+    - 3 types of nodes (full, debug and the genesis node that start the blockchains)

 ## Built With